 As we said, teams are often surprised by the number of tests that start flaking when running them on every PR.
 PR testing exposes data isolation and concurrency weaknesses in the test code, causing flakes that block the pipeline and noise that increases the risk of escapes.

-But, this approach creates a false sense of confidence.
+It’s only fair to warn you—just running smoke or sanity tests without following up with a full regression before heading to production can be risky.
+The team might get a false sense of confidence.
 Bugs that would have otherwise stopped the PR from merging sneak into the shared testing environments because the team didn’t include them in the curated list.
 And those flakes that inspired the team to curate their test suite are still running there, creating noise and making it hard to tell if there are new failures caused by bugs or if they are all just the same old false positives.
 When this happens, bugs get mistakenly labeled as false positives, released to production, and found by customers.
 Production escapes are one of the most common side effects of test noise in shared environments.

 Teams commonly overlook deferred maintenance of automated tests, a significant source of tech debt for many teams.
 Most teams don't have the resources to maintain and update tests while also shipping features.
 QA Wolf solves that problem by maintaining your tests for you, so your team can focus on delivering high-quality features to your customers.